Adiaslow/cloth-of-gold-p5/README.md

 Each player will take turns placing units in the world.

+- Players may place up to 10 units per turn
+- Players must place at least 1 unit per turn
-- Players may place units anywhere in the world except for the following restrictions:
+- Players may place units with the following restrictions:
-  - Players may not place a unit within a 10-cell radius of another player's unit.
+  - Players may not place a unit within a 1-cell radius of another player's unit
-  - Players may not place a unit on top of another unit.
+  - Players may not place a unit on top of another unit
-  - Players may not place a unit on top of a dead unit.
-  - Players may not place a unit on top of a unit that has already been placed in the same generation.
+  - Players may not place a unit on top of a dead unit
-  - Players may not place a unit outside of the world.
+  - Players may not place units outside their territory (except for their first unit)
+  - Players may not place units in overlapping territory zones
-- Players may delete units from the world only if they have been placed during the same placement phase.
+- Players may delete units from the world only if they have been placed during their current turn
+- Territory is determined by metaball fields around existing units:
+  - Each player's units create a field of influence
+  - Areas where field strength > 1.0 are considered that player's territory
+  - Areas where both players' fields are > 1.0 are considered contested territory

 ## Game Logic